 "Thank you, sir!
 May I have another?"

 If you're looking to get a handle on your investments without sacrificing all of your free time, consider joining Fool co-founders David and Tom Gardner at Motley Fool Stock Advisor.
-They'll recommend two stocks each month, keep you up to date on the picks (the semi-annual review issue comes out next week), and tell you when to sell -- if that time comes.
+They'll recommend two stocks each month, keep you up to date on the picks (they've just had their semi-annual reviews), and tell you when to sell -- if that time comes.

-Plus, their performance speaks for itself: Their picks are beating the S&P 500 by more than 40 percentage points on average.
-You can check out the service free for 30 days by clicking here.
+Plus, their performance speaks for itself: Their picks are beating the S&P 500 by 50 percentage points on average.
+You can check out the service free for 30 days and get the latest two picks, released just last week, by clicking here.
 There is no obligation to subscribe.

 Already subscribe to Stock Advisor?
 Log in here.